zymotik/wordpress-docker-devcontainer-with-codespaces-support/README.md

-# wordpress-docker-devcontainer-with-codespaces-support
+# WordPress Docker devcontainer

-A docker devcontainer with codespaces support for local and remote development of WordPress plugins and themes.
+A docker devcontainer with Codespaces support for local and remote development of WordPress plugins and themes.